zkrige/luno-fetcher/README.md

-# luno-scraper
+# luno-fetcher
-Scrape the luno api and save data
+Use the luno api to save all trading data

-Small js utility to scrape the luno api and save data.
+Small js utility to use the luno api and save all trading data.

 It has built in resume function.
 It will check for the latest scraped timestamp and only request data newer than that